 At the end of the season's qualifying period (Sunday, Feb.
-28 for women and Sunday, March 7 for men), the final performance lists for swimmers will be posted at usaswimming.org/ncaa.
+27 for women and Sunday, March 6 for men), the final performance lists for swimmers will be posted at usaswimming.org/ncaa.
 At this time, coaches will be required to enter swimmers for the championships through the online meet entry process.
 All student-athletes must be entered in every individual event in which they would like to be considered for selections and have qualified with an "A" or "B" standard.
-Instructions on entering swimmers through the OME process will be posted online (ncaa.org, NCAA Connect, Championships, Division I Swimming and Diving) in January.
-All online entries must be received by midnight Eastern time, Monday, March 1 for the women's championships and midnight Eastern time, Monday, March 8 for the men's championships.
+Instructions on entering swimmers through the OME process will be posted online at ncaa.org in January.
+All online entries must be received by midnight Eastern time, Monday, Feb.
+28 for the women's championships and midnight Eastern time, Monday, March 7 for the men's championships.
 Late or incorrect entries for performances that are the basis for championships selection will result in a fine of \$500, with the potential of additional penalties imposed depending on the circumstances.